flix/flix/docs/BUILD.md

 ### Build problems in IntelliJ

-Sometimes it helps running `Build -> Rebuild Project`.
+Sometimes it helps running `Build -> Rebuild Project` which will fix any cache issues.